datacommonsorg/website/custom_dc/README.md

 ### Next steps

-As next steps, you can load your actual data and / or customize the look and feel of your custom DC pages by updating the html files under
+As next steps, you can load your actual data and / or customize the look and feel of your custom DC pages.

-`server/templates/custom_dc/custom`.
+You can load your actual data either by copying it to the `custom_dc/sample` folder or by updating the `-v` mapping when running Docker to point to a different data folder (i.e. `-v /path/to/your/data/folder:/userdata`)

+You can customize the look and feel by updating the html files under `server/templates/custom_dc/custom`.

 Congratulations on bringing up your own Custom DC instance!

+Now that you have your instance running, consider going through the rest of the sections for more details on Custom DC development.

 ## Local Development